obscode20726/my-portfolio/README.md

-# SHEMA Olivier - Full-Stack Web Developer Portfolio
+# SHEMA Olivier - Front-end Web Developer Portfolio

 👋 Hello!
-This is the portfolio of SHEMA Olivier, a passionate Full-Stack Web Developer.
+This is the portfolio of SHEMA Olivier, a passionate Front-end Web Developer.
 This website showcases my skills, projects, and journey in the world of web development.

 ## 🌟 Key Features